I’m a daughter estranged from both of my biological parents by choice.

 Seek therapy

-Everything goes back to therapy, basically.
+Everything goes back to therapy.
 Therapy is where you unpack and declutter your baggage.
 You learn new folding techniques to make room for new baggage.

-Take screenshots or copy-and-paste all your conversations with your daughter.
+Take screenshots or copy-and-paste all your conversations with your daughter into a document.
 Print them.
 Take them to your therapist.
 Ask for help figuring out where you went wrong.

-Most likely, your daughter has told you what led to her cutting you off and you didn’t listen at the time.
+Your daughter has already communicated you what led to her cutting you off and you didn’t listen at the time.
 She’s confronted you with problems she has with your relationship dynamic, and you invalidated her.
 Or you didn’t listen.

 No one wakes up and goes, “I’m done talking to my parents.”
 No one divorces their parents for no reason.